Conflux-Chain/conflux-developer-site/docs/contract/en/introduce.md

 ## Example

-LLet's look at one of the simplest smart contract implementations of a vending machine.
+Let's look at one of the simplest smart contract implementations of a vending machine.

 ```js
 pragma solidity ^0.8.0;